Our new registrant management system, Alinity, launches Sept. 27, 2023.Read more

 We are asking employers make computers with Internet access available and allow RNs a time to renew online at work.

 How do I know what I need to complete for renewal?

-Log in to your CRNM Profile and click the “Renewal” tab – you’ll see a checklist here of all the items you need to complete in order to renew.
+Log in to your CRNM Profile and click on the renwal application to see the items you need to complete in order to renew.

-My checklist doesn’t say I need to submit a background check.
+My application doesn’t say I need to submit a background check.
 Should I submit one anyway?